brookshelley/brookshelley.github.com/movies.md

 25. **Red Sparrow**

-    I will never believe for one second that the protagnist would fall for Joel Edgerton's bland spyman.
+    I will never believe for one second that the protagonist would fall for Joel Edgerton's bland spyman.
 For some reason, I expected this movie to be set during the cold war, but instead it's vaguely now.
 This had more sexual assault than I expected too, which is a fucking bummer.
 The saving grace in